Having group discussions in the classroom is not only beneficial for students’ social skills, but also their educational development and learning too.

 1. Use It to Enhance Critical Thinking

-One way you can use group discussion to improve learning is to ask open-ended questions which will encourage critical thinking and help students think for themselves.
+One way you can use group discussion to improve learning is to ask open-ended questions.
+Doing this will encourage critical thinking and help students think for themselves.
 For instance, in a maths lesson, ask your students a question such as “can you think of any other ways Sam could have found this answer?”
 Get them to write their answers down on a whiteboard and then have a group discussion where your students comment on any other ways put forward.

 2. Use It to Help with Understanding

 You can also use group discussion to help students to understand a concept.
 By asking questions such as “what’s a rhyming couplet?”, you can invite the class to come forward with answers and they can help each other understand by discussing it.
 It might be a good idea to get your students to sit in a circle whilst you sit just outside of it – so they’re encouraged to discuss with each other, rather than you.